Its odorless, tasteless, and found in abundance in the environment. Read our guide to learn what you need to know about arsenic in your well water.

 Even if your area does not have high known levels of arsenic, you should be doing regular testing already.
 Every year, you should test for nitrates, bacteria, and any other potential chemical or mineral that puts you at risk.
 There might even be elements in your well water that aren’t inherently harmful but make for poor drinking quality.

 Check your home’s water against the symptoms of water contamination just to be sure.

-The good news is that your well won't be contaminated forever.
-There are water treatment options to reduce or remove arsenic from your water.
+The good news is that your well won’t be contaminated forever.
+There are water treatment options to reduce or reduce arsenic from your water.